 Vivid Music

 Vivid Music is another famous core dimension of Vivid Sydney.
 It includes a series of concerts featuring Australian and international singers and musicians.
-Most of these concerts take place in Sydney Central Business District.
-At Sydney Opera House, Vivid Live is hosted, featuring some of the most famous international singers whose number increases yearly.
+Most of these concerts take place in the Sydney Central Business District.
+At Sydney Opera House, Vivid Live is hosted, featuring some of the most famous international singers, the number of whom increases yearly.

 Vivid Music also includes Tumbalong Nights.
 These are 12 consecutive nights of live music, basically outdoor concerts and live performances held at Tumbalong Park and are free of charge.